pebender/alexa-for-lg-webos-tv/docs.in/pages/design/bridge.md

 #### Login Token Authorization

 It is important to note that the authorization to use the service is the result of the user using the skill to configure the bridge's hostname.
-Therefore, the bridge can only trust that the JWT came from the skill and that the skill believes the authorization is genuine.
-So, as part of the JWT validation, the bridge compares the email address against its list of authorized emails and the service against its URL before accepting the JWT.
+Therefore, the bridge can only trust that the login token came from the skill and that the skill believes the authorization is genuine.
+So, as part of the login token validation, the bridge

+- validates that it supports the login token specified service,
+- validates that the login token specified user email address is in a list of authorized users for the login token specified service

+If validation fails multiple times from the same address, the IP address of the skill is temporarily blocked.

 #### Bridge Token Authorization